In this Training article, we take an in depth look at the concept of 80/20 training.

 - Friday – Rest day, with no running.

-- Saturday – 1 hour, with 5x (2 min hard hill sprints, jog back recoveries);
+- Saturday – 1 hour, with 5x (2 min hard-ish hill efforts, jog back recoveries);

-- Sunday – 2.5 hours, mostly easy with the final 15 mins hard.
+- Sunday – 2.5 hours, mostly easy with the final 15 mins speeding up ever-so-slightly.

-When totalled up, the easy running comes to 384 minutes, which is eighty per cent of the weekly running duration.
-96 minutes, or twenty per cent of Charlie’s running time is spent at or above their threshold.
-The hard sections are all of varying durations, which allows Charlie to run at a variety of faster paces for maximum training benefit.
+When totalled up, the easy running comes to 394 minutes, which is more than eighty per cent of the weekly running duration.
+86 minutes, or less than twenty per cent of Charlie’s running time is spent at non-easy paces.
+The hard sections are all of varying durations, which allows Charlie to run at a variety of faster paces (from moderate to flat-out) for maximum training benefit, while rarely finishing a run completely worn-out.

 How slow is slow?